AetherWave-Studio/AetherWaveStudio/replit.md

 ## Overview

 AetherWave Studio is an AI-powered music and media generation platform with the tagline "All Intelligence is Welcome Here".
-It enables users to generate music through AI services, specifically integrating with the KIE.ai API (referenced as SUNO in configuration).
-The platform features a modern, dark-optimized creative tool aesthetic inspired by professional AI creative platforms like Runway ML, Midjourney, and ElevenLabs, aiming to provide a comprehensive creative environment for AI-generated content.
+The application enables users to generate music through AI services, specifically integrating with the KIE.ai API (referenced as SUNO in configuration).
+The platform features a modern, dark-optimized creative tool aesthetic inspired by professional AI creative platforms like Runway ML, Midjourney, and ElevenLabs.

 ## User Preferences